fpgaprince/rtd/docs/source/additional.rst

 if for instance a block is defined as 4 words, and a word is 32bits. then each cache line holds 4*32bits of memory..
 128bits plus the tag.

+i think you can implement hashing system on the BRAM. your key can be a time stamp or something in addition to whatever, this way we ensure uniqueness. at this point i dont even know what the data is

+building an efficient order book, with efficient ways to manage best bid/ask) is important because I care about speed and scalability of processing market data

 ---------

 SHA - secure hash algorithm